dyollb/segmantic/README.md

 ## What is this tisse_list?

 The example above included a tissue_list option.
 This is a path to a text file specifying the labels contained in a segmented image.
-By convention the 'label=0' is the background and is ommited from the the format.
+By convention the 'label=0' is the background and is omitted from the the format.
 A segmentation with three tissues 'Bone'=1, 'Fat'=2, and 'Skin'=3 would be specified as follows:

 ```
     V7